Getting Straight: Cast

-The film's protagonist shares a name with a character from It's a Wonderful Life, George Bailey's brother Harry, whose war service was a prominent subplot in the latter film.

 Production

 Original novel

 In February 1967, Mike Frankovich, head of Columbia Pictures, announced he had bought the rights to the novel Getting Straight by Ken Kolb.

 Richard Rush described the original novel as "a nice novel about a graduate student taking his orals to get his teaching credentials.
 The administration of the college is like a medieval torture chamber, and the oral exam is like the Salem witch trials.
 He barely escapes with his sanity."

 The novel was published in early 1968.
 The Chicago Tribune called the book "very funny".

 Richard Rush

 Director Richard Rush had impressed with his AIP films Hells Angels on Wheels (1967) and Psych-Out (1968) and was signed to an independent deal with Columbia.
 They offered the book to him, and he said he would do it if they let him make a contemporary film about kids at college rebelling against the draft and the war.
 He wrote a treatment and they eventually agreed.
 Rush's signing was announced in June 1968.

 "To me the whole 'revolution' is not a political revolution but a personal one", he said.
 "It is the result of the inability of an entire generation on a personal, individual level to accept the disparities in the morality at the foundation of our society."

 Rush says the studio gave him a list of writers to do a screenplay and he picked one, but was not happy with the result.
 Rush then hired someone not on the list, Robert Kaufman, who Rush had known at AIP.
 Rush called Kaufman "a brilliant, vicious intellectual, total amoral comic.
 He could make me laugh.
 He was a bright, funny man."
 Kaufman signed in December 1968.